Four Strategic Positions¶

 Symptoms: Aggressive transformation timelines, simultaneous re-platforming and process overhauls, widespread disruption

 Solution: Sequence changes carefully.
-Typically, invest in readiness first (Challengers → Leaders path) to enable automation at scale.
-Accept 36-48 month timeline.
+Typically, build the containment floor first (the Mass → Lean climb) to enable automation at scale.
+Accept 36-60 month timeline.

 Success Indicators: